KGuz/advent-of-code-2021/readme.md

 ### A compilation of 2021 advent of code solutions written in C++

-:exclamation:The purpose of this project is to get acquainted with the latest additions to the C++ language, therefore it requires a compiler that supports all the newest features (tested with MSVC version 19.34)
+:exclamation:The purpose of this project is to get acquainted with the latest additions to the C++ language, therefore it requires a compiler that supports all the newest features (tested with gcc-13 and clang-17)